vpelss/SNIS_Flatpak/README.md

 Space Nerds in Space is a linux only space bridge simulator.

-You can build it yourself here:
+You can build it yourself on your distro here:

 https://smcameron.github.io/space-nerds-in-space/